antonfirsov/docs/2018/09-Sept/v06-release-MLNET-Blog-Post.md

 var model = pipeline.Fit(trainingDataView);
 ```

+Note that the pipeline is a chain of estimators.
+An [Estimator](https://github.com/dotnet/machinelearning/blob/3cdd3c8b32705e91dcf46c429ee34196163af6da/docs/code/MlNetHighLevelConcepts.md#list-of-high-level-concepts) is an object that learns from data.
+A [transformer](https://github.com/dotnet/machinelearning/blob/3cdd3c8b32705e91dcf46c429ee34196163af6da/docs/code/MlNetHighLevelConcepts.md#list-of-high-level-concepts) is the result of this learning.
+A good example is precisely when training the model with `pipeline.Fit()`, which learns on the training data and produces a machine learning model which is an special case of transformer.

 ### Step 4: Evaluate your trained model

 Now that you've created and trained the model, evaluate it with a different dataset for quality assurance and validation with code similar to the following: